 That’s a long time to wait if you’re eager to take the edge off the gloom of Covid-19 with a shiny new vehicle.

 So, the question is this - ‘What are the alternatives that are available right now if I don’t want to sit on my hands for more than a year?’

 Here we explore your all-electric options:

 First things first, let’s have a quick recap of the Model Y, using it as a bit of a benchmark for the other alternatives.

-Firstly, it’s set to cost around £45,000 and there are basically two versions available - a Long Range variant and a Performance model.
+Firstly, it's coming in at a cost of around £55,000 and there are basically two versions available - a Long Range variant and a Performance model.

 Both utilise an electric motor that generates a hefty 305 PS.
 And the Performance model will sprint from 0-60mph in just 3.5 seconds.
 The Long Range takes slightly longer to reach 60mph at 4.5 seconds.

 Range between charges is 314 miles for the Long Range and 298 miles for the Performance.

 And inside the cabin you can expect all the space-age tech you associate with Tesla, including a 15 inch touchscreen and the capability to perform Full Self-Driving - should UK authorities ever allow self-driving cars on our roads.

 The new kid on the block, Polestar is the result of a unique link-up between Volvo and Chinese firm Zhejiang Geely Holding.